Motiva/vtkESQui/Documentation/Guide/guide_en.rst

    :scale: 200%
    :align: center

-Every scenario object is formed a collection of scenario elements, *Elements*, implemented in the vtkScenarioElement_ class.
+Every scenario object, vtkScenarioObject_ is formed a collection of scenario elements, vtkScenarioElement_ *Elements*.
 At least one scenario element per scenario object must be defined.

 .. image:: ../Doxygen/html/classvtkScenarioObject__coll__graph.png
    :scale: 200%
    :align: center

-In order to manage scenario objects interaction a collection of collisions (see vtkCollisionCollection_), *Collisions*, has been included in this this class.
+In order to manage scenario objects interaction, a collection of collisions (see vtkCollisionCollection_), *Collisions*, has been included in this this class.

-Please refer to Examples_ section if you want to know more about this class.
+Please refer to Doxygen documentation and Examples_ section if you want to know more about this class.

 vtkScenarioObjectCollection
 ...........................

-vtkScenarioObjectCollection is an object for creating and manipulating lists of scenario object models (vtkScenarioObject_).
+vtkScenarioObjectCollection is an object for creating and manipulating lists of vtkScenarioObject_ items.
 The lists are unsorted and allow duplicate entries.

 vtkOrgan
 ........

 Implementation class for scenario organ definition.

-In vtkESQui an organ is considered an scenario object, so vtkScenarioObject_ serves as its base class.
+In *vtkESQui* an organ is considered a scenario object, so vtkScenarioObject_ serves as its base class.

 .. image:: ../Doxygen/html/classvtkOrgan__coll__graph.png
    :scale: 200%
    :align: center

-As a vtkModel_ based class, at least a visualization model has to be defined.
-If the organ is deformable, a deformation and a collision model must be also defined.
+Whether a deformation model of the vtkScenarioElement_ has been defined, the organ will behave as an static or deformable object.

 Please refer to Examples_ section if you want to know more about this class.